marcbenosa/fadboilerplate/README.md

 Hi.
 I'm a starter theme called `_s`, or `underscores`, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
-Here are some of the other more interesting things you'll find here:
+Here are some of the other more interesting things you'll find here

 *  A modern workflow with a pre-made command-line interface to turn your project into a more pleasant experience.
 *  A just right amount of lean, well-commented, modern, HTML5 templates.